What does the UK GDPR say?

 Are there categories of personal data?

 Some of the personal data you process can be more sensitive in nature and therefore requires a higher level of protection.
-The GDPR refers to the processing of these data as ‘special categories of personal data’.
+The UK GDPR refers to the processing of these data as ‘special categories of personal data’.
 This means personal data about an individual’s:

 - ethnic origin;